s4m98/CRTP/misc/powershell-basics.md

 These two commands together answer:
 **“Is PowerShell restricted, and what application execution rules are enforcing that restriction?”**

+{% hint style="warning" %}
+in the Constrained Language Mode, we cannot run scripts using dot sourcing (. .\Invoke-Mimi.ps1).
+So, we must modify Invoke-Mimi.ps1 to include the function call in the script itself and transfer the modified script (Invoke-MimiEx.ps1) to the target server.
+{% endhint %}

 ### Execution Policy

 Several ways to bypass